About the Journal

 The Siriraj Medical Journal (SMJ) aims to promote communication among researchers in the health sciences.
-It is published bimonthly and accepts the manuscripts in the forms of the original article, review article and letter to the editor.
-It is academically double-blinded peer-reviewed and designed for all physicians, researchers, and health personnel, regardless of their specialties.
+It is published monthly and accepts manuscripts in the form of research articles, review articles, and letters to the editor.
+It is academically double-blinded peer-reviewed and designed for all physicians, researchers, and healthcare personnel, regardless of their specialties.

-The SMJ is indexed in the national and international database for journals.
-It is indexed in Scopus, the Tier 1 database of the Thailand Citation Index Center (TCI), the ASEAN Citation Index (ACI), the Directory of Open Access Journal (DOAJ), EBSCO and also included in SCOPUS.
+The Siriraj Medical Journal is now indexed in national and international databases for journals.
+It is indexed in Scopus, the Tier 1 database of the Thailand Citation Index Center (TCI), the ASEAN Citation Index (ACI), the Directory of Open Access Journals (DOAJ) and EBSCO.

 Peer Review Process

-The quality of the articles published in Siriraj Medical Journal depends on the care the reviewers take in establishing that an article is of scientific repute.
-Two reviewers are asked to comment on each original article, and occasionally a third reviewer is asked for a further opinion.
-As reviewers’ comments are confidential and, equally, as the article to be referred to is confidential, it should not be discussed with colleagues or with the authors.
+The quality of the articles published in the Siriraj Medical Journal depends on the care the reviewers take in establishing that an article is of scientific repute.
+Three reviewers are asked to comment on each original article, and occasionally, a fourth reviewer is asked for a further opinion.
+As reviewers' comments are confidential and the article to be referred to is confidential, it should not be discussed with colleagues or the authors.

 Editorial Review Process

-All submitted manuscripts must go through rigorous Editorial checks before they are sent for peer review.
-The manuscripts are checked for grammar & language, plagiarism and format.
+All submitted manuscripts must go through rigorous editorial checks before they are sent for peer review.
+The manuscripts are checked for grammar and language, plagiarism, and format.
 Manuscripts that do not pass the initial checks will be promptly rejected without peer review.

-The editor of Siriraj Medical Journal (SMJ) is responsible for deciding which of the articles submitted to the journal should be published.
-The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editor of the Siriraj Medical Journal (SMJ) is responsible for deciding which articles submitted to the journal should be published.
+The editor may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editor may confer with other editors or reviewers in making this decision.

-Intellectual property is seriously concerned by the Journal.
-On submission, all articles are screened using the software ‘Turnitin’ which is supported by Mahidol University.
+Intellectual property is a serious concern for the Journal.
+On submission, all articles are screened using the software 'Turnitin,' which is supported by Mahidol University.
 Plagiarism is suspected when the percentage of similarity is higher than 20%.
 The Editor-in-Chief will be informed.
-Clear plagiarism (use of large portions of copied text and/or data) results in rejection while minor copying of short phrases leads to a polite notification to the authors for re-writing.
-If plagiarism is detected during the reviewing process by any means, all the processes will be immediately withheld.
+Clear plagiarism (use of large portions of copied text and/or data) results in rejection, while minor copying of short phrases leads to a polite notification to the authors for rewriting.
+If plagiarism is detected during the reviewing process by any means, all processes will be immediately halted.
 The Editor-in-Chief will contact the corresponding author and/or all the authors for an explanation.
-Rejection of submission will occur once the explanation is unsatisfactory or the authors admit guilt.
+Rejection of the submission will occur once the explanation is unsatisfactory or the authors admit guilt.
 After publication, the article will be retracted if plagiarism is proven.
-All the authors’ institutions will be contacted to explain the retraction and inform the expected future behaviors.
+All the authors' institutions will be contacted to explain the retraction and inform the expected future behaviors.
 The event of retraction will be officially announced as early as possible in the Journal.

 SMJ Publication Process

-The journal policy is generally to publish the articles chronologically according to the acceptance dates.
-Each accepted manuscript will be formatted in accordance with the journal style.
+The journal's policy is generally to publish the articles chronologically according to the acceptance dates.
+Each accepted manuscript will be formatted in accordance with the journal's style.
 The Editor retains the right to determine the style, and if necessary, edit and shorten any material accepted for publication.

-When the galley proof is ready, the Editorial Office will send the proof to authors to check for its completeness.
-Confirmation or comments from the authors must be given within 48 hours of receipt of the proof, in order to avoid delays in publication of the manuscript.
-Authors should note that major alterations to the text will not be entertained at this stage and they are responsible for all statements made in their work, including changes made by the Editorial team and authorized by the corresponding author.
+When the galley proof is ready, the Editorial Office will send the proof to the authors to check for its completeness.
+Confirmation or comments from the authors must be given within 48 hours of receipt of the proof to avoid delays in the publication of the manuscript.
+Authors should note that major alterations to the text will not be entertained at this stage, and they are responsible for all statements made in their work, including changes made by the Editorial team and authorized by the corresponding author.

-Do note that the Journal does not publish manuscripts without the author's approval of the galley proof.
-For this reason.
-Once the author gives approval for publication, the Editorial Office will not be held responsible for any mistakes thereafter.
+Please note that the Journal does not publish manuscripts without the author's approval of the galley proof.
+For this reason, once the author gives approval for publication, the Editorial Office will not be held responsible for any mistakes thereafter.

 Copyright & Licensing

-The journal adopts CC BY-NC-ND license for its content.
+The journal adopts the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license for its content.